About The Normandy Party

 Why start a third party?
 Why not just be pro-gun Democrats?

-While we share many beliefs with the Democratic party, the party is failing to realize what it is fighting against.
+While we share many beliefs with the Democratic party, they fail to recognize what they are fighting against.
 The party is old, weak, distracted and divided.
-While there is a new generation of Democrats rising, they are still held back by party bureaucracy.
+A new generation of Democrats is rising, but party bureaucracy and establishment interests continue fight against them every day.

-As such, we believe we must organize outside of the Democratic party structure to best inspire and prepare Americans to oppose fascism.
+With Donald Trump's re-election, Democrats assume it is 2016 again.
+They are wrong.
+We assume it is 1933 again.
+Therefore, we must organize outside the Democratic party structure to better inspire and prepare Americans to oppose fascism.

 Are we a spoiler party then?